KDE/digikam-doc/menu_descriptions/menu_imageeditor.rst

 :menuselection:`Enhance --> Healing Clone`

     Image Editor tool to :ref:`fix artifacts by cloning region <enhance_clone>` in the current image.

+:menuselection:`Enhance --> G'MIC-Qt`

+    Image Editor tool to :ref:`select and apply a filter from the powerful G'MIC-Qt tool <enhance_gmicqt>` on the current image.

 .. _menu_editortransform: